jessvanos/ab-net-zero-grid-model/README.md

 -   *AnnaulDataExcel* : Writes all relevant annual data to an excel file on different sheets.

--   HourlyDataExcel : Writes all relevant hourly data to an excel file on different sheets.
+-   *HourlyDataExcel* : Writes all relevant hourly data to an excel file on different sheets.

+-   *CompareDataExcel* : Writes selected annual data to an excel file on different sheets.

 ##### *Data_Filt_To_Table Special Notes:*